Creating Conditional Payment Gateway Availability Rules

 8 mins

-Standard Shopify checkout settings don't support conditional payment gateway rules, but with the Sway Functions Generator, you can create sophisticated payment functions that evaluate order details and customer data to determine which payment options should be available.
+Shopify's standard checkout doesn't do conditional payment rules, but Sway Functions does.
+You can evaluate order details and customer data to show exactly the right payment options.

 The Business Case for Conditional Payment Gateway Rules